Genetic testing gives people the chance to learn if their family history of breast cancer is due to an inherited gene mutation.

 Learn more about a healthy lifestyle and breast cancer risk.

-Testing negative for a BRCA1/2 mutation can bring a sense of relief about the risk of breast and ovarian cancer for you and for your children.
+Testing negative for a BRCA1/2 mutation (the test shows no BRCA1/2 mutation) can bring a sense of relief about the risk of breast and ovarian cancer for you and for your family.

 Learn more about options for women at high risk.

 Knowing you have a BRCA1/2 mutation allows you to personalize your breast cancer screening plan.
 There are special screening guidelines for people with a BRCA1/2 mutation.

 For example, women with a BRCA1/2 mutation are screened more often and start screening at a younger age than other women.

 Screening with breast MRI in addition to mammography is recommended for women who have a BRCA1/2 mutation.
 For these women, mammography plus breast MRI is better than mammography alone at finding breast cancer .

 Learn more about breast cancer screening for women with a BRCA1/2 mutation and other women at higher risk.